 Recovering from Spinal Fusion Surgery

 Full recovery is a long-term process.
-While you may experience relief soon after your surgery, it will take several months before the fusion achieves full strength.
+While you may experience relief soon after your surgery, it will take several months for bone to heal.
 During this time, it is important that you maintain correct posture and learn how to move to support and strengthen your back or neck.
 Recovery may include exercise such as swimming, walking or riding a stationary bicycle.

 A younger patient in good health with a sedentary job may be able to return to work in 4 to 6 weeks, whereas an older patient or a patient with a job that demands more active motion or manual labor may take up to 6 months to recover before being able to return back to work.